Get Tech Tips

-Customers will notice this smell when it first comes on more than once it has been running a while and often describe it as smelling musty, moldy or like….. well…. dirty socks.
+Customers will notice this smell when it first comes on, typically not after it has been running a while.
+They often describe it as smelling musty, moldy, or like… well, dirty socks.

-Many have noticed that the occurrences appear to be increasing which some have attributed to porous recycled aluminum used in coils though this hasn’t been proven.
+Many have noticed that the occurrences appear to be increasing, which some have attributed to porous recycled aluminum used in coils.
+However, that hasn't been proven.

 What Can be Done to Stop It?

-There are many different approaches used by manufacturers and contractors but the first thing to do is to give all of the obvious parts a good inspection and cleaning.
+There are many different approaches used by manufacturers and contractors, but the first thing to do is give all of the obvious parts a good inspection and cleaning.